DocNow/twarc/README.md

     twarc search '#blacklivesmatter OR #blm to:deray' > tweets.jsonl

-Twitter attempts to code the language of a tweet, and you can limit your search to a particular language if you want:
+Twitter attempts to code the language of a tweet, and you can limit your search to a particular language if you want using an [ISO 639-1] code:

     twarc search '#blacklivesmatter' --lang fr > tweets.jsonl